josee-fernandes/pocketbase-example/README.md

 `$ pnpm run dev`

 This is an extremely basic example of how PocketBase can be used, by storing users and fetching them.
 Check the full documentation by clicking [here](https://pocketbase.io/docs/).
+You can also check the official demo [here](https://pocketbase.io/demo/).